 Image: Pexels / Chevanon Photography

-To help keep you motivated, we trawled our favourite wellness influencers' Instagram feeds for the best wellness tips, tricks and advice, to help give you a jolt of inspiration and to keep you feeling your best into February and beyond...
+To help you get motivated, we trawled our favourite wellness influencers' Instagram feeds for the best wellness tips, tricks and advice, to help give you a jolt of inspiration.

 1) Make a Vision Board